Car Parks Consultation FAQs

 2) Is this a money-making scheme?

 The Council's budget, which the taxpayer funds, currently pays approximately £450,000 a year for your car parks, so this service has never been free.
-The Council has reached a point where it needs to consider whether to continue to fund car parking provision (a service that users expect to pay for at the point of use) or to jeopardise funding for vital services and important community projects.
-The tariffs have been designed at a minimal rate so that the money generated by charging for parking covers the operating cost of this service and any up-front enabling works.
+The tariffs currently under consideration in the public consultation have been designed at a minimal rate so that the car parks operate on a cost recovery basis, with money generated by charging for parking covering the operating cost of this service and any up-front enabling works.

 3) Will this negatively impact the high street businesses?

 Across Norfolk, market towns with public car parking charges are thriving.
-Parking charges will not negatively impact our high streets; instead, they will ensure parking turnover, or 'churn', that will bolster trade on our high streets, helping our market town businesses to thrive.
+Proposed parking charges will not negatively impact our high streets; instead it is intended that they will ensure parking turnover, or 'churn', that will bolster trade on our high streets, helping our market town businesses to thrive.

 4) When will charging commence?

-The new car parking management model is planned to commence later in 2025.
+Following the public consultation a period of design and development will take place.
+Following this, any new operating model will commence in 2026.
 However, the Council will be able to provide an exact implementation date once further planning and design work has been completed.
-In the coming months, there will be a four-week public consultation into the delivery mechanism for each car park.

 5) Will residents and businesses have an opportunity to comment on these proposals?